harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

 Rule of thumb: if you see `pAtoB.then(pBtoC)`, the result should be `pAtoC`.

-This convention is also called out explicitly in the FTC adapter boundary (`edu.ftcphoenix.fw.adapters.ftc.FtcFrames`).
+This convention is also called out explicitly in the FTC adapter boundary (`edu.ftcphoenix.fw.ftc.FtcFrames`).

 ### 7.3 Units must appear in the name